-Early research with the different N sources have not shown a significant yield increase as of yet.
+To date (five site years), research with the different N sources (and amendments) have not shown a significant yield increase as of yet.
 However, this research will be continued in future years.
 Average rainfall at both research sites was much below normal and conditions that lead to potential volatilization losses or nitrification/ denitrification losses have not been present.
 The potential for these products still remains as long as their cost is not prohibitive.
+The data collected does suggest lower N requirement for both locations.
+The ESN, a relatively new concept for the South, allows for a single application and reduced trips across the field and has not reduced lint yields.
+However, this system adds costs to the fertilizer.
+At high N prices the relative cost is less than if N prices are low.
+This products does allow for a more timely release of N and is being further evaluated on other crops.